-The course includes integrated work experience across various departments in Wivenhoe House, a 4* country house hotel on Essex’s Colchester campus.
+The course includes integrated work experience across various departments in Wivenhoe House, a luxury hotel on our Colchester campus.

 At Essex you will gain the knowledge and industry connections to launch your career in hospitality management.
 You will develop your hospitality skills and business management understanding to open up a world of opportunities in this growing industry.
 You will study topics including: